 Privacy and Storage

-All History data is stored locally on your device in an AES-256 encrypted SQLite database.
-Your transcriptions never leave your machine, never sync to a cloud service, and are never used for AI training.
+All History data is stored locally on your device in an AES-256-GCM encrypted SQLite database, with encryption keys hardware-bound to the machine.
+Your transcriptions stay on your device unless you opt in to Cloud Sync, and even then sync is end-to-end encrypted with an Argon2id-derived passphrase that only you hold - the server only ever sees ciphertext.
+Your notes are never used for AI training.
 This makes History safe for sensitive content like client discussions, financial planning, or personal notes.

 Storage is lightweight - text consumes far less space than audio.
 A year of heavy usage (2,000 notes, 500,000+ words) typically uses under 50 MB of disk space.